 Keji Backcountry Portaging

 I’ll admit, it took us a few tries to find a portaging system that worked well for us.
-Initially, we tried to portage the canoe together with the common underhand lift.
-We also tried the overhead carry together, which is somewhat awkward with our 14-foot boat.
-There were a couple of shorter portages at first, so we tried carrying dry bags and then returning for the boat (but this takes much more time… especially for longer portages).
+Initially, we tried to portage the canoe together with the common underhand lift, but that got very tiring.
+We also tried the overhead carry together, which is somewhat awkward with our 14-foot Mad River.
+There were a couple of shorter portages at first, so we tried carrying dry bags and then returning for the boat — but this took much more time (especially for longer portages).
 In the end, we settled on the solo portage by me and Jen carrying more gear and paddles.
 For those new to canoe tripping, a bit of portage practice can come in handy on this trip!

 Distance: 17 km